 Rule Breakers 2017 Win Rates

 Now let's look at win rates and see what percentage of stocks produced a 15%+ and 50%+ return in the first year.

 Then let's look at the unicorns and see how many 3x and 10x stock picks so far to date.

 at 1 Year

 |3x Returns||10x Returns|

-The top performing sectors were information technology, financials and consumer discretionary with information technology yielding the highest return of 157%
+The top performing sectors were information technology, industrials and healthcare with information technology yielding the highest return of 250%

 Performance vs. The Market (Annualized)

 |Foundational Stocks||Rule Breakers||S&P 500||Beat Market by|

 The stock picks from Motley Fool Rule Breakers in 2017 strongly outperformed the market in nearly every category.
 The annualized returns on the new recommendations beat the market by 275% in the 3rd year and the Best Buys beat the market by 109% in the same period.